kube-ci/engine/docs/concepts/crds/workplan.md

 ### spec.tasks

 It is populated from `workflow.spec.steps` by resolving dependencies.
-A task represents a single kubernetes pod where serial steps are converted into init-containers and parallel steps are converted into containers.
+A task represents a single Kubernetes pod where serial steps are converted into init-containers and parallel steps are converted into containers.

 ### spec.triggeredFor